Methylphenidate: Medical

 Methylphenidate is most commonly used to treat ADHD and narcolepsy.

 Attention deficit hyperactivity disorder

-Methylphenidate is used for the treatment of attention deficit hyperactivity disorder.
-The addition of behavioural modification therapy can have additional benefits on treatment outcome.
+Methylphenidate is used for the treatment of attention deficit hyperactivity disorder (ADHD).
 The dosage may vary and is titrated to effect, with some guidelines recommending initial treatment with a low dose.
-Immediate release methylphenidate is used daily along with the longer-acting form to achieve full-day control of symptoms.
+Methylphenidate is available in both immediate-release and modified-release formulations.
 Methylphenidate is not approved for children under six years of age.